 2. Companies that harm your health want to ‘cure’ you

-Some companies that are blatantly harmful to human health–such as Kentucky Fried Chicken, Estee Lauder (many of their top selling products are loaded with nasty chemicals) and Smith and Wesson guns have also used what’s now known as ’cause marketing’ or ‘pinkwashing’ to sell their products over Breast Cancer Awareness month.
-Sure, they may have donated some money to cancer charities, but does it make any sense to sell a product that may harm your health, and then donate funds towards making you well?
-If these cosmetic giants like Estee Lauder really cared about the breast cancer epidemic, wouldn’t it make more sense to phase out ingredients like parabens, phthalates (both linked directly to some forms of breast cancer), BHT and a potentially lethal cocktail of others instead of raising money for cancer research?
+Sure, these companies may have donated some money to cancer charities.
+But does it make any sense to sell a product that probably harm your health, and then donate funds towards making you well?
+If these cosmetic giants like Estee Lauder really cared about the breast cancer epidemic, wouldn’t it make more sense to phase out harmful ingredients like parabens, octinoxate, ‘fragrance’, phthalates (linked directly to some forms of breast cancer), BHT and a potentially lethal cocktail of others, instead of raising money for cancer research?

 Before you buy something because you think it’s helping cure breast cancer, ask yourself:

 - How are the funds being raised?
 Is it through the sale of cosmetics that contain chemicals suspected to cause cancer?
 Via a tournament on a golf course sprayed with pesticides?
 Is $1 being given each mile you test-drive a polluting car?
 Don’t let “pinkwashing” corporations exploit your good intentions by positioning themselves as leaders in the struggle against breast cancer while engaging in practices that may be contributing to rising rates of the disease.